CharlieKC/image-sentence-similarity/README.md

 ### Achieved
 - Image Captioning, CNN encoder, RNN decoder with attention.
 - Sentence Similarity, done simply with spacy in python.
-Transformers appeared promising, but the spacy python transformer library kept braking everything.
+Transformers appeared promising, but the spacy python transformer library seems to be a bit unstable.
+- Gained some familiarity with flask, although not quite enough to get it working with Heroku.

 ### Future Work